Harmful Algal Bloom

 Reports of HABs in Nevada

 With warmer weather and abundance of water, we may be seeing an increase of possible Harmful Algal Blooms (HABs).
 Harmful algae can produce toxins that hurt people, animals, and the environment.
-There were multiple reports of HABs in 2024.
-Lake Mohave still had active HABs, carrying over into early 2025 but all advisories have been lifted.
+There have been three reports of active HABs in 2025 (see below for more information).

 Active HAB Reports